About This Program

 A pioneer in the field of public relations education, Utica College's Bachelor of Science program in Public Relations was established by nationally renowned educator Raymond Simon in 1950.
 Today the major offers highly personalized study, an exceptional faculty made up of seasoned industry professionals, many opportunities for real-world learning, state-of-the-art facilities, and an optional concentration in sports communication.

 "After graduation, I quickly realized that my training at UC gave me the tools necessary to make an immediate impact in the agency business.
-I still find myself tapping the resources of our PR/J family, including faculty, fellow alumni, and friends of the program."
+I still find myself tapping the resources of our PR/J family, including faculty and fellow alumni."

 UC public relations alumni have taken leadership positions at: